walshyc/the-top-shelf/readme.md

 # The Top Shelf

 The Top Shelf is a website for all your cocktail needs.
 Featuring cocktail recipes for 9 categories of alcohol from Gin to Whiskey and even some Mocktails.
 Users can register an account to allow them to add a new recipe to the website or edit any existing recipe that they had previously added.
+The project uses MongoDB as the database to store all the information and recipes for the website.

 The project can be viewed [here](http://the-top-shelf.herokuapp.com/)